 Mini-lecture 3.4 explains how we can use timeslices to approximate the real-world demand profile.
 We will look into the difference between power and energy.
-Finally, we'll learn how to convert units to ensure we are consistent within MUSE.
+Finally, we will learn how to convert units to ensure we are consistent within MUSE.

 # Learning objectives